 We all have them, and we all know why we keep a random pile of wood around.
-It’s because we’re certain—with 0% chance of admitting we might be wrong—that someday, there will be a project that requires the use of one or two more pieces of wood.
+It’s because we’re certain—with 0% chance of admitting we might be wrong—that someday, there will be a project that requires the use of a piece of scrap wood.
 And without this lovely pile of things long-discarded, we would be completely screwed.

 No, wait.
-We could just go to the store and buy another piece of wood.
+We could just go to the store and buy another piece of lumber.

-First off, this stupid trash can idea: do not do this.
+First off, this trash can idea: do not do this.
 A trash can full of unfinished wood is Splinter City.
-It’s a dumb way to corral the wood because it wedges everything in place and I can’t see what pieces I have.
-Soon, when the master bathroom is done and the new vanity and toilet are no longer being stored in the garage, I’ll have the room I need to build a mobile lumber cart with a designated area for scrap pieces.
+It’s not a smart way to corral the wood because it wedges everything in place and I can’t see what pieces I have.
+Soon, when the primary bathroom is done and the new vanity and toilet are no longer being stored in the garage, I’ll have the room I need to build a mobile lumber cart with a designated area for scrap pieces.

 Prior to attempting this project, I researched several DIY magnetic bottle opener tutorials (like this one… and this) online.
 I also noticed that almost all of them have the same general shape of a long rectangle around 8-10 inches long.
 Nothing is inherently wrong about this design, but I wanted to try something different and have it better match my kitchen’s style.
 So, I set out for one circular opener and one triangle shape to see if they could still do the job and look a little more “me” in the process.
 I haven’t seen any bottle openers that come in a different shape like these, so I had to try it!

 - your choice of scrap wood (pieces I had: poplar and pine)

 - Forstner bits (matched to the respective width of your magnets used)